dschulmeist/ada-template-website/README.md

 # Lights, Camera, Success: What Makes a Movie Shine at the Box Office?

-Welcome to the Movie Lab, where we view movies as complex chemical reactions—blending various elements that can either explode into blockbuster success or fizzle into obscurity!

-In the Blue Sweater lab, we dive deep into the science behind cinematic hits.
-From budgets and genres to audience ratings and box office numbers, each ingredient plays a crucial role in a movie's formula for success.
-Our goal: to uncover the secret ingredients that influence a movie’s journey to the top.
+Welcome to the BlueSweater Lab, where we treat movies as complex chemical reactions—combining various elements that can either explode into blockbuster success or fizzle into obscurity!
+From budgets and genres to audience ratings and box office numbers, every factor plays a pivotal role in a movie’s success formula.

-We'll break down each ingredient—ratings, actors, Oscar wins, and more—examining how they work individually and together to create the perfect cinematic "potion."

-By approaching movies through a data-driven lens, we aim to decode the magic behind storytelling and reveal what resonates with audiences.
-This knowledge could even help filmmakers craft the next cultural phenomenon!
+<strong>Our goal: to identify the key ingredients that contribute to a movie’s success and uncover what truly makes a film resonate with audiences.</strong>

+In this exploration, we'll examine how different elements—such as ratings, star power, Oscar wins, genre, and production country—interact and influence a movie’s journey to the top.
+But first, meet the team :)

 ## Meet Our BlueSweater Lab Members